 • Climate is not a significant factor in the recent growth of vector-borne diseases such as malaria.
-Most experts on this subject agree that other factors are much more important in predicting future spread of these diseases.
-15
+Most experts on this subject agree that malaria is more closely correlated with other factors; deforestation, migration of lowland people (higher immunities, yet they bring disease with them), construction of roads and dams, and the proliferation of pools and ditches are much more important in predicting future spread of these diseases.
+17

-Didn't the Pentagon conclude global warming poses a national security threat?
+Didn't the U.S. Department of Defense conclude global warming poses a national security threat?

-The Pentagon is not convinced that global warming represents a major security threat to the United States.
+• The Pentagon is not convinced that global warming represents a major security threat to the United States.
 The "secret paper" that garnered much publicity in Europe was a self-admitted speculative exercise that went beyond the bounds of measured research and had been released to the press long before the sensationalist stories surfaced in Europe.
-Nor did the paper recommend "immediate action" beyond better climate modeling.16
+Nor did the paper recommend "immediate action" beyond better climate modeling.18